privacybydesign/irma-documentation/docs/irma-server.md

 * `-v` flag is given, or `verbosity` option set to `1`: includes `DEBUG` messages.
 Logs server configuration when starting the server, stack traces of errors, and more.
 * `-vv` flag is given, or `verbosity` option set to `2`: includes `TRACE` messages.
 Additionally includes dumps of all HTTP traffic from and to the server.

-***Note***: in its default mode, the server will not log attribute values (personal data).
+> in its default mode, the server will not log attribute values (personal data).
 If the verbosity is increased, then attribute values may be logged.
 You should avoid doing this in production.

 The output is [structured](https://github.com/sirupsen/logrus#fields), putting certain recurring values in fields:
 ```text